Celarity Blog • Updated Mar 17, 2023

-Although unique conversations may arise in interviews, it’s important to standardize the process as much as possible with the same questions being asked of each candidate This way you’re giving talent a fair opportunity to stand out amongst the other candidates.
+Although unique conversations may arise in interviews, it’s important to standardize the process as much as possible with the same questions being asked of each candidate.
+This way, you’re giving talent a fair opportunity to stand out amongst the other candidates.

 What is Affinity Bias?

 Have you heard of companies hiring a specific individual because they’re a great “cultural fit”?
-Some hiring managers will put a big emphasis on if a candidate has similar interests or backgrounds when compared to other individuals at the organization.
+Some hiring managers will put a big emphasis on if a candidate has similar interests or backgrounds when compared to other individuals in the organization.
 These biases may not be relevant to the position or teamwork.